cran/pnd/README.md

 The following articles provide the theory behind the methods implemented in this package:

+* [Kostyrka, A. V. (2025).
+Step size selection in numerical differences using a regression kink.](https://hdl.handle.net/10993/64958) *Department of Economics and Management discussion paper No. 2025-09, University of Luxembourg.*
 * Kostyrka, A. V. (2025).
-What are you doing, step size: fast computation of accurate numerical derivatives with finite precision. *In progress.*
+What are you doing, step size: a survey of step-size selection methods for numerical derivatives. *In progress.*
+* Kostyrka, A. V. (2025).
+In the steps of central differences: improved algorithms for numerical derivatives. *In progress.*

 ## Installation